General public and groups

 The Friends of Gatineau Park provide a variety of guided tours to meet your needs.
 Learn more about ecosystems, natural features, unique wildlife and beautiful heritage sites as a group of colleagues, family members or friends.
 Plan your group tour by contacting the Gatineau Park Visitor Centre (fees apply).

-Gatineau Park offers free guided activities for school groups, from kindergarten to high school.
+Gatineau Park offers free guided activities for elementary school groups.
 Each tour is a guided hike through nature with qualified nature interpreters.
 Two in-class activities are also available.
-Check our “School Groups” page for more details.

 Each activity is curriculum-based, and consists of either a themed hike through nature with qualified nature interpreters or an in-class presentation.